Pylons/pyramid/docs/narr/assets.rst

 The two parts are separated by the colon character.

-:app:`Pyramid` uses the :term:`pkg_resources` API to resolve the package name and asset name to an absolute (operating-system-specific) file name.
+:app:`Pyramid` uses the Python :term:`pkg_resources` API to resolve the package name and asset name to an absolute (operating-system-specific) file name.
 It eventually passes this resolved absolute filesystem path to the Chameleon templating engine, which then uses it to load, parse, and execute the template file.

 There is a second form of asset specification: a *relative* asset specification.
 Instead of using an "absolute" asset specification which